|paul (paul4barbus) whiteing|

-Recently decided that although the 15 ltr Wychwood is fine, I wanted a slightly bigger one so I could get clothing and more food/drink in without having to spend ages packing.
+But a while back I decided that although the 15 ltr Wychwood is fine, I wanted a slightly bigger one so I could get clothing and more food/drink in without having to spend ages packing.
 I bought a Fox Royale Medium carryall, at 56 ltr sounds big but then I don't need to fill it, this is now the bag I use for all of my fishing.